ADavidBailey/Practice-Bidding-Scenarios/README.md

 I'm 81 years old; I don’t have time to wait!

 I would like your help in promoting this and encouraging users to use it.
-This has real potential for helping bridge players learn infrequently bidding problems.
+This has real potential for helping bridge players learn how to bid hands that occur infrequently.

 Attachment(s)